pierangeloc/programs-as-data/presentation/deckset.md

-^The code we just showed is purely functional code, written in a functional effect system, but to understand what is being done, the developer must check the implementation of these methods
+^The code we just showed is purely functional code, strictly typed, written in a functional effect system, but to understand what is being done, the developer must check the implementation of these methods

 ---